MagicMirrorOrg/MagicMirror/README.md

 Electron, the app wrapper around MagicMirror², only supports the Raspberry Pi 2 & 3.
 The Raspberry Pi 1 is currently **not** supported.
 If you want to run this on a Raspberry Pi 1, use the [server only](#server-only) feature and setup a fullscreen browser yourself.

 ### Automatic Installer (Raspberry Pi Only!)
+Install the lastest full version of Raspbian, don't use the Lite version.

 Execute the following command on your Raspberry Pi to install MagicMirror²:
 ````